getzep/zep/README.md

 Zep Community Edition relies on an external LLM API service to function.
 Any OpenAI-compatible LLM API is supported.
 Providers such as Anthropic can be used via a proxy such as LiteLLM.
 You will also need to configure LiteLLM with an embedding service.

 ## Does Zep collect telemetry?
 In order to better understand how Zep is used, we can collect telemetry data.
-This is optional and can be disabled by by modifying the `zep.yaml` config file as below.
+This is optional and can be disabled by modifying the `zep.yaml` config file as below.

 We do not collect any PII or any of your data, other than the `org_name` you may optionally set in the `telemetry` config.
 We only collect anonymized data about how Zep is used.